All Products

 Special cases

-If the source database is a self-managed MongoDB database, take note of the following limits:
+When the source database is a self-managed MongoDB:

-• DTS calculates the synchronization latency based on the timestamp of the latest synchronized data in the destination database and the current timestamp in the source database.
-If no update operation is performed on the source database for an extended period of time, the synchronization latency may be inaccurate.
-If the latency of the synchronization task is excessively high, you can perform an update operation on the source database to update the latency.
+• Because the delay time of DTS is calculated based on the comparison between the timestamp of the last data synchronized to the destination database and the current timestamp, if the source database has not performed update operations for a long time, the delay information may be inaccurate.
+If the delay time displayed by the task is too large, you can perform an update operation on the source database to update the delay information.

 Note